-Here are 20 things you should definitely experience when visiting Fukushima.
+Here are 20 fun things to do when visiting Fukushima.

-The Aizu Region, with historical sites such as Tsuruga Castle, and Nakadori, with mountainous natural landscapes, orchards, and hot springs, both have basin areas that remain warm in winter, and mountainous areas with cool summers and snowy winters.
+Nakadori is a central region of Fukushima, featuring mountainous natural landscapes, orchards, and hot springs.
+Both Aizu and Nakadori have basin areas that are relatively warm in winter and mountainous areas with cold summers and snowy winters.

 Getting to Fukushima

-It is about 200 kilometers in a straight line from Tokyo Station to Koriyama Station, which can be reached by Shinkansen, conventional JR lines, and highway buses.
+It is about 200 kilometers from Tokyo Station to Koriyama Station, a convenient travel hub reachable by Shinkansen, JR lines, and highway buses.
 Flying to Fukushima Airport is an option depending on where you are coming from, but please note that there is no service to Tokyo.

-When using the Shinkansen, the Yamabiko Shinkansen offers short travel time and 2 to 3 trains per hour, making it the most efficient way to get to Koriyama.
+Depending on the train used, it takes around 1 hour and 20 minutes to get from Tokyo Station to Koriyama Station via Tohoku-Hokkaido Shinkansen or Yamagata Shinkansen lines.
+The Yamabiko Shinkansen offers short travel time and 2 to 3 trains per hour, making it the most efficient way to get to Koriyama.

 Fukushima Prefecture Tour Points